jacobhthomas/MATH569/README.md

 - **Wind Gust (`windgust`)**: The highest speed of the wind gusts at the time of data collection.
 - **Humidity (`humidity`)**: The amount of water vapor present in the air, expressed as a percentage.
 - **UV Index (`uvindex`)**: An indicator of the strength of sunburn-producing ultraviolet radiation at a particular place and time.
+- **Conditions (`conditions`)**: A categorical variable denoting the weather conditions, taking on one of six values: clear, overvast, partly cloudy, rain-overcast, snow-overcast, and rain-snow-overcast.
+The categorical variable is encoded numerically using one-hot encoding.

 ### Methodology
 1. **Literature Review**